jarelllama/Scam-Blocklist/README.md

      0 |         9 |   6% | stopgunscams.com
   1301 |        95 |  10% | All sources

-* Domains added manually are excluded from the daily figures.
+* Domains added manually are not counted as a source.
-* Dead % gets more accurate over time.
+* Dead % is measured upon retrieval, the blocklist itself is purged of dead domains daily.
 ```
 All data retrieved are publicly available and can be viewed in their respective [sources](https://github.com/jarelllama/Scam-Blocklist/#Sources).